Vaibhav1730/AWS_Honeypot/README.md

 ## Steps to setup Cowrie Honeypot in Raspberry Pi 5 Environment

-#### Change the Port You’ll Use to Administer the Server
-Cowrie will be listening for SSH connections on port 22.
++ Change the Port You’ll Use to Administer the Server Cowrie will be listening for SSH connections on port 22.
 You’ll want to configure the SSH service to listen on a different port for you to connect to and administer the server. sudo vi /etc/ssh/sshd_config

-Under # What ports, IPs and protocols we listen for, change the port number to 3393 or your preferred port number.
++ Under # What ports, IPs and protocols we listen for, change the port number to 3393 or your preferred port number.

 ![image](https://github.com/Vaibhav1730/AWS_Honeypot/assets/116676361/7fa0b47a-0c6e-419a-b3a0-19dec6b5fd28)

-Write your changes and quit vi. <br />
++ Write your changes and quit vi. <br />
 Ctrl + C <br />
-:wq
+:wq <br />

-Restart the SSH service.
++ Restart the SSH service. <br />
 service ssh restart

 By running the command below, you can see that the server is now listening for connections on port 3393. netstat -tan